Trails and Trees

 Explore, exercise, and rest in forest and meadow, beside small gardens or a flowing stream.
 Take a look at the notices posted in our kiosks, and make a donation if you are able to.

 There are no toilet facilities nor trash bins on our trails; please take care of those things before you come.
-Lastly, no pets on our trails!
-(Trained, leashed service dogs excepted.)
-We recommend using the road for a dog walk.
+Lastly, no pets on our trails—of couse, trained, leashed service dogs are permitted.
+We recommend using the road to walk all other dogs.

 Our trails are maintained by staff and volunteers; please make a donation to their upkeep if you can.